Email: n.sulaiman@unisg.it

 BIOGRAPHY

-Naji Sulaiman (Tartous, Syria, 1990) is an assistant professor of environmental and applied botany.
+Naji Sulaiman (Tartus, Syria, 1990) is an Assistant Professor of Environmental and Applied Botany.

-A PhD graduate in Tropical Agrobiology and Bioresources Management from the Czech University of Life Sciences Prague.
-From the same university, he was awarded a Master’s degree in the Tropical Crop Management and Ecology program, and prior to that, a Bachelor’s degree in Agricultural Engineering from Tishreen University in Latakia, Syria.
+He holds a PhD in Tropical Agrobiology and Bioresources Management from the Czech University of Life Sciences Prague, where he also earned a Master’s in Tropical Crop Management and Ecology.
+Before that, he completed a Bachelor’s degree in Agricultural Engineering at Latakia University, Syria.

-Throughout the past years, Naji has mainly focused on ethnobotanical studies in the Eastern Mediterranean and the Middle East regions.
-His research activities highlighted the role of ethnobotany under turbulent and critical/warfare circumstances.
-He has especially investigated the importance of wild plant traditional knowledge in emergency times.
-His research interests include the study of plants within different contexts such as food and beverage cultures, the Mediterranean diet, food heritage and perceptions, food security and sovereignty, and sustainable food systems.
+In recent years, Naji has focused primarily on ethnobotanical studies in the Mediterranean and Middle East regions.
+His research emphasizes the role of ethnobotany during turbulent and conflict-driven periods, particularly investigating the importance of traditional wild plant knowledge during emergencies.
+His broader interests include the study of plants (especially wild plants) in the contexts of food and beverage cultures, Mediterranean food systems, food heritage and perceptions, biocultural heritage, food security and sovereignty, and sustainable food systems.

 MAIN INTERDISCIPLINARY RESEARCH AREA in UNISG